saimantmg01/Codepath_Homework/README.md

 Vulnerability #2: Cross-Site Request Forgery

 Description: In red version of Globitek website, Insecure Direct Object Reference is one of two vulnerabilities.
-Using repeater in burf, one can change the contents of user database without valid csrf token.
+Using repeater in burp, one can change the contents of user database without valid csrf token.

 <img src="red-vuln2.gif">